-If your company has a blog, then you know how important your SEO structure is.
-An important step in conducting a competitive analysis of your competitors’ content is to check out the SEO structure of that content and also what types of keywords are they using.
+If your company has a blog, then you know how vital your SEO structure is.
+An essential step in conducting a competitive analysis of your competitors’ content is to check out the SEO structure of that content and also what types of keywords are they using.

 Conducting competitor analysis: gathering results and plan improvements

-After conducting a competitive analysis, you should have a better perspective and understanding of what your competitors are doing and a clearer view of your brand position on the market.
-The last important step after performing competitive research is to compare your business with your competitors’ brands, based on the data you gathered following the steps mentioned before.
+After conducting a competitive analysis, you should have a better perspective and understanding of what your competitors are doing and a more unobstructed view of your brand position on the market.
+The last significant step after performing competitive research is to compare your business with your competitors’ brands, based on the data you gathered following the steps mentioned before.

 The best way to this comparison is by performing a SWOT analysis for each of your competitors.
-This will help you to identify your own strengths and weaknesses, and in turn, identify your future opportunities and threats.
-Once you’ll complete this last step, you’ll have a clear picture of your next moves on how to improve your business and how you can overcome your competitors.
-You will be able to identify key areas that need improvement regards to your content creation, SEO, and social media engagement, but you can also help establish your company’s presence with potential subscribers, blog readers, users.
+This will help you to identify your strengths and weaknesses, and in turn, identify your future opportunities and threats.
+Once you complete this last step, you’ll have a clear picture of your next moves on how to improve your business and how you can overcome your competitors.
+You will be able to identify key areas that need improvement regards to your content creation, SEO, and social media engagement.
+Still, you can also help establish your company’s presence with potential subscribers, blog readers, users.

 Why is a competitor analysis important?

 In conclusion, competitor analysis is extremely important because it helps you to identify your competitors’ strengths, weaknesses, and industry trends.
-Also, it shows an insight into your competitors’ marketing campaigns and strategies and gives you a clear perspective of the things that your potential audience prefers so you can plan your strategies accordingly.
+Also, it shows an insight into your competitors’ marketing campaigns and strategies.
+It gives you a clear perspective of the things that your potential audience prefers so you can plan your strategy accordingly.

 Competitors App helps you to monitor your competitors’ activities automatically, so you can save time and resources while gathering competition insights.
 Sign in for a 15 days free trial period, and take advantage of all features to learn how your competitors’ are crafting their strategies.